Oman

 Air operators should:

-1. Not operate within the affected airspace at all flight levels and altitudes, with the exception specified in point 2 below.
+1. Not operate within the affected airspace of Iran, Iraq, Lebanon at all flight levels and altitudes.

 4. Closely monitor airspace developments in the region and follow all available aeronautical publications concerning the region, including information shared through the European Information Sharing and Cooperation Platform on Conflict Zones, alongside available guidance or direction from their national authorities.

-Given the ongoing military intervention and Iranian strikes, there are additional high risks not only to the airspace of Iran but also to that of neighbouring States hosting U.S. military bases or otherwise affected by the hostilities and associated military activities, including interceptions.
+On 28 February 2026, the United States and Israel conducted military strikes targeting sites within Iranian territory.
+In response, Iran carried out retaliatory attacks.
+The resulting military conflict created high risks not only to the airspace of Iran but also to that of neighbouring States hosting U.S. military bases or otherwise affected by the hostilities and associated military activities, including interceptions.

 EASA, together with the Commission and Member States, will continue to closely monitor the situation, with a view to assess whether there is an increase or decrease of the risk for EU aircraft operators due to the evolution of the threat and risk situation.